Gruximillian/sequential-keybinding/README.md

 }
 ```

 The `options` object now holds the name of the event to listen to and the time delay between the keystrokes.
-Inside the `keyMapper` function we have these two lines:
+Inside the `keyMapper` function we also have these two lines:

 ```javascript
     const eventType = options && options.eventType || 'keydown';